AlgebraLoveme/AlgebraLoveme.github.io/_pages/about.md

       Details
     </summary>
     <div style="margin-top:0.3em; color:#555;">
-      This paper shows that average certified radius (ACR) is a misleading robustness metric for randomized smoothing.
-We demonstrate that ACR can be arbitrarily inflated without improving robustness guarantees.
+      We show the commonly used metric to evaluate model robustness can be arbitrarily manipulated without improving the robustness.
+This effect has been introduced in the community.
+We design an manipulation algorithm, beating the state-of-the-art on this metric without targeting robustness.
     </div>
   </details>
 - **Yuhao Mao**, Stefan Balauca, Martin Vechev, [CTBENCH: A Library and Benchmark for Certified Training](https://arxiv.org/abs/2406.04848), [The Forty-Second International Conference on Machine Learning](https://icml.cc/Conferences/2025) (ICML'25).